 - Dried fruit

-- Bars (I like Lara Bars and Bobo’s Bars becuase they have simple ingredients and a bit of protein as well)
+- Energy bars (I like Lara Bars and Bobo’s Bars because they have simple ingredients and a bit of protein as well)

 - Hydration powder like Skratch or Tailwind.
 If I’m going on a longer ride (more than 2 hours) or it’s particularly hot out, I’ll bring a water bottle filled with Skratch or Tailwind, both of which contain a good amount of sugar.
 (Read more about hydration powders below).